1990 Manitoba general election: The campaign

+Opinion polls

 Results

 The Tories continued their dominance in Manitoba's rural south, winning every seat in the region.
 They also won 13 of 31 seats in Winnipeg and a few ridings to the city's immediate north, enough to provide the party with a majority of two.

 The NDP won 11 seats in Winnipeg, and swept the province's north.
 They also won four seats in the mid-northern region, and retained Brandon East, their lone southern riding outside of Winnipeg.

 All seven seats retained by the Liberals were in Winnipeg, mostly in the centre and northwest of the city.
 With few exceptions, many of the centre-left voters who had voted Liberal in 1988 switched back to the NDP.

 1 "Before" refers to standings in the Legislature at dissolution, and not to the results of the previous election.
 These numbers therefore reflect changes in party standings as a result of by-elections and members crossing the floor.